 Since its inception, GAWA has advised 30 impact investments in 15 countries around the world, helping to boost financial inclusion in excluded communities via 4 investment funds.

-GAWA has built up a strong track-record via its advisory of four Impact Investment Funds, with EUR 173 million advised.
+GAWA has built up a strong track-record via its advisory of four Impact Investment Funds, with EUR 196 million advised.
 GAWA has launched three of these Funds (Gawa Microfinance Fund, Global Financial Inclusion Fund and Huruma Fund), whilst acting as investment advisor to Magallanes Impacto FIL.
-GAWA's third investment fund - Huruma - was launched in December 2019 and is currently in subscription phase.
+GAWA's third investment fund - Huruma - was launched in December 2019 and is currently in investment phase.

 GAWA MICROFINANCE FUND (GMF)